elgalu/octopress/README.md

     bundle exec rake deploy

-Note everytime you clone the repo you will need to again do:
+Note every time you clone the repo you will need to again do:

     bundle exec rake setup_github_pages

+Note after that commit you may need to merge gh-pages into master on your {username}.github.io repository